 Fiona Ellwood BEM is a Project Specialist within the AWFDCP at Bangor University.
 Her wide range of qualifications include a Master’s in Education and Postgraduate Certificates in both Public Health and Mentoring in Dentistry respectively.
 She is also an honorary education associate/member of the registration panel for the General Dental Council and Vice President of the British Society of Dental Hygiene and Therapy.
 As a registered dental nurse, Fiona founded the Society of British Dental Nurses.
 Accordingly, her achievements have been recognised with a British Empire Medal for contributions to dentistry.
 Fiona is extremely passionate about better utilising the dental care professional by realigning skills within the workforce and placing more DCP’s in geographically challenged areas.
 Fiona is an avid studier, reading academic work whenever she can.
 However, outside of dentistry, her spare time is spent outside with her horses.

 Chris Woods is Project Manager within the AWFDCP at Bangor University.
-He originally trained as an Engineer in Southampton, specialising specifically in Bioengineering.
-As a result, Chris began to engage with projects relating to healthcare and public health before becoming increasingly involved with dentistry, working on dental implants.
-Chris has project managed and won research grants for large publicly funded healthcare projects and has exclusively been a part of healthcare research since moving to Bangor.
+He originally trained in bioengineering at Southampton University.
+As a result, Chris engaged with projects relating to medical devices and public health before becoming increasingly involved with dentistry, working on dental implants.
+Chris has project managed and won research grants for large publicly funded healthcare projects and has exclusively been a part of dental public health research since moving to Bangor.
 Suitably, he has been acknowledged with an Award for Innovation and Entrepreneurship.
 Chris believes the AWFDCP is a fantastic opportunity for Wales to provide a genuinely positive movement that can impact the wellbeing of local and broader communities.
 Chris has always loved the surroundings of North Wales and fittingly spends much of his spare time climbing.

 Finnian Shardlow is Media Officer within the AWFDCP at Bangor University.
 He is Bangor Alumni, completing an undergraduate degree in Media Studies and a Master’s in Professional Writing.
 While studying at Bangor, Finnian was the Editor of Seren – the university’s student newspaper.
 He has a rich media background specialising in audio production, with varying levels of experience in DAB, FM and BBC Local Radio.
 Accordingly, Finnian is well placed to bring professional media practices to the AWFDCP to enhance online courses and communication.
 Outside of the AWFDCP, Finnian is a keen writer and his research interests have mainly centred around satire/comedy.